Harness Kit

 • Comparator — run the same prompt across Claude Code, Cursor, and Copilot side by side

-• Parity — track which plugins, MCP servers, and skills are loaded in each connected AI tool
+• Harness Parity — after compiling, confirm the same plugins, MCP servers, and skills landed in each connected AI tool, and catch drift

 • Memory — browse, search, and manage the knowledge graph your agents orient themselves in